 Protocol Basics

 In case you’re starting from scratch, a VPN protocol in the simplest of terms is the bread and butter of every VPN service.
 They are the backbone consisting of transmission protocols and encryption standards that grant you fast and secure access to VPN servers and back.
-There are five major VPN protocols: OpenVPN, PPTP, L2TP/IPSec, IKEv2, and SSTP<.
+There are six major VPN protocols: OpenVPN, WireGuard, PPTP, L2TP/IPSec, IKEv2, and SSTP.
 As time has passed, the benefits of some services have put them in the forefront, while the flaws of others have marked them as ones to avoid.
 However, there are cases where one protocol may be superior to others.
 Here is a quick summary:

 • IKEv2 is great on mobile devices due to its ability to automatically reconnect in case you lose connection to the Internet (e.g. traversing a mountain pass or going through a tunnel).
 Speed is a big advantage for this protocol, but it comes at the cost of limited platforms and a challenging setup process.